-The purpose of the Revenue and Rating Plan is to determine the most appropriate and affordable revenue and rating approach for Council which in conjunction with other income sources will adequately finance the objectives in the council plan.
+The purpose of the Revenue and Rating Plan is to determine the most appropriate and affordable revenue and rating approach for Council which in conjunction with other income sources fund the objectives in the council plan.

 This plan is an important part of Council's integrated planning framework.
-Strategies outlined in this plan align with the objectives contained in the Council Plan and will feed into our budgeting and long-term financial planning documents, as well as other strategic planning documents under our Council's strategic planning framework.
+Strategies outlined in this plan align with the objectives contained in the Council Plan and feeds into budgeting and long-term financial planning documents, as well as other strategic planning documents under Council's strategic planning framework.

-This plan will explain the principles behind how Council intends to fund its activities, and how the funding burden will be apportioned between ratepayers and other users of Council facilities and services.
+This plan explains the principles behind how Council intends to fund its activities, and how the funding burden is apportioned between ratepayers and other users of Council facilities and services.